College lacrosse: Division II women's lacrosse

-A total of 114 programs compete at the Division II level.
+A total of 113 programs compete at the Division II level.
 Division II women's lacrosse is one of the newest championships sponsored by the NCAA.
 The first Division II women's lacrosse championship was held in 2001, when C.W.
 Post beat West Chester 13–9.
 Since then, the Division II level has been dominated, much like its men's counterpart, by Adelphi University with nine national championships, most recently in 2019.

 The 114 NCAA Division II women's lacrosse programs are organized into 10 conferences, as well as independent programs.

-The defending Division II national champions are the Indianapolis Greyhounds.
+The defending Division II national champions are the Tampa Spartans.